 Parents who enrol their children at Macarthur are generally aspirational and are seeking the best educational outcomes possible for their children.
-Conscious of this, the School seeks to tap interest and enthusiasm of the parent body, as well as those associated with the school in a myriad of other ways, to create a learning environment that will enhance opportunities for personal growth and future prospects.
-Active parent groups, known as Women at Macarthur (W@M) and Men at Macarthur (M@M) have successfully operated bringing parents together at a number of social occasions, while at the same time contributing both financially and in kind towards improvements in the school amenities.
+Conscious of this, the School seeks to tap the interest and enthusiasm of the parent body, as well as those associated with the school in a myriad of other ways, to create a learning environment that will enhance opportunities for personal growth and future prospects.
+Active parent groups, known as Women at Macarthur (W@M) and Men at Macarthur (M@M) have successfully operated bringing parents together at a number of social occasions, while at the same time contributing both financially and in kind towards improvements in the school amenities and fundraising for external charities such as Cancer Council's Pink Ribbon and Black Dog Institute..
 Whilst we request community support we also give back to our community through Sponsorship.
 The School sponsored a number of community events including the Harrington Park Community Christmas Carols, Camden Show and Camden Show Ball.
 In recent years the School commenced a Community Partner Programme.
 Three businesses are offered the opportunity to connect with the School for a minimum period of 12 months.
 These companies are acknowledged both in print and verbally at major School events.